Phystesting/cwtoken/README.md

 ### fetch(request, api_token, clubcode=None, access_token=None, timeout=10, verbose=False)

-Authenticates and executes a GET request to a PostgREST API.
-Returns a Pandas DataFrame.
+- Authenticates and executes a GET request to a PostgREST API.
 - If access_token is provided, it will be used directly.
 - If not, it will use clubcode and api_token to fetch one.
 - Returns the result as a Pandas DataFrame.